Platform

 Man making a marketing plan

-Creating a marketing plan for an advertising agency can be broken down into three key parts: who, what, and where.
-By understanding these three elements, you can make better marketing campaigns for your agency.
+Creating a marketing plan for an advertising agency can be divided into three key parts: who, what, and where.
+By understanding these three elements, you can create better marketing campaigns for your agency.

 Here’s your chance to learn how to market an agency by focusing only on the who, what, and where.